There is no one-size fits all perfect diet.

 If you are onboard with our recommendations (proven to not just help people reduce inflammation, but also lose weight, clear up skin issues, gas and bloating and have more energy), then here are some resources to help you implement them.
-For support or to share your journey, we’d love to hear from you in the Migraine Freedom Facebook Group.
+For support or to share your journey, we’d love to hear from you in the Migraine Recovery Journey Facebook Group.

 Migraine Diet Meal Planning

 I officially retired from writing custom meal plans for clients when I discovered Real Plans.
 This affordable subscription has the total package from customizing the list of foods you can and like to eat to being able to pull up a shopping list on your phone while you are at the store!
 This is a game changer.
 If you need help setting it up and customizing it for you, we can help you get started in a 45-min coaching session.
 For more info visit our page about Real Plans.

 Migraine Diet Bookshelf – Paleo, Ancestral, Keto